Taxation in Pakistan: History

 Taxation in Pakistan has evolved since the country’s independence in 1947, largely based on the British colonial tax system.
 Initially, Pakistan inherited the tax structures and administrative mechanisms of British rule, which included a comprehensive framework for indirect taxation.
 Over the years, however, Pakistan has modified and adapted these systems to better suit its unique economic and social landscape.
 Key reforms have included the introduction of progressive income taxation and tax incentives to support industrial growth.
 Despite efforts to modernize, remnants of the colonial tax system, such as the heavy reliance on indirect taxes, continue to influence the current structure.
 Taxation reforms over time have included digitalization, such as the introduction of computerized systems and electronic filing methods, aimed at improving tax compliance and streamlining processes.

-Tax Policy
+Taxation policy

 Pakistan’s core tax policy is based on the principle of ability to pay, which means those who earn more should contribute more.
 This principle is universally accepted, and income is considered a reasonable — though not perfect — measure of this ability.